Logansport, Louisiana: Geography

 The Logansport riverfront is an entrance off U.S. Highway 84 into Louisiana from Texas.
 It has a terraced landscape, veterans memorial, walking paths, gazebo, picnic tables, and a pavilion.

 Demographics

 As of the 2020 United States census, there were 1,340 people, 684 households, and 481 families residing in the town.

 Media

 Newspaper

 The Toledo Bend Tribune, a local newspaper for Logansport closed in 2007.
 There is currently no local newspaper for the town.
 There is however a quarterly and popular (online and printed) magazine titled DeSoto Life, that covers all of DeSoto Parish.
 Desoto Life is owned and operated by Armstrong Enterprises USA, LLC who also owns iTOUR USA™, and Armstrong Productions.

 The Light and Champion, a weekly newspaper across the river in Center, Texas, began distributing a free distribution product called The Merchandiser in March 2017, to stands at several locations in Logansport.
 The paper's Web site, www.lightandchampion.com, also has a dedicated menu tab for Logansport.
 The publications are owned by Moser Community Media out of Brenham, Texas.

-Government

-The mayor of the town is Judge Cordray.
-The town clerk is Sharon Stewart.
-The town billing clerk is Terri Hamon.
-The town's occupational and property tax clerk is Lekia Henderson.